-Sit & Sew: January 21, 10 a.m. to 2 p.m.
+Sit & Sew: April 15, 10 a.m. to 2 p.m.
 (In Person)

 Join fellow guild members for a few hours of sewing and conversation.
 The guild provides tables, extension cords, ironing stations, and a cutting table.
 You decide whether to bring handwork or your sewing machine.

 Not sure what to work on?
 The Quilting for Others team will have pillowcase kits and quilt top kits, as well as various tasks such as ironing washed pillowcases, sewing binding, or sandwiching quilts.
+Bring a beverage, snack/lunch, and a chair cushion.

 Join fellow guild members for a few hours of sewing and conversation.
 The guild provides tables, extension cords, ironing stations, and a cutting table.
 You decide whether to bring handwork or your sewing machine.

 Not sure what to work on?
 The Quilting for Others team will have pillowcase kits and quilt top kits, as well as various tasks such as ironing washed pillowcases, sewing binding, or sandwiching quilts.
+Bring a beverage, snack/lunch, and a chair cushion.

-Guild Meeting: February 4, 2026, 10:00 a.m.
-(Zoom)
+Guild Meeting: May 6, 2026, 10:00 a.m.
+(Hybrid)

 Since 1974, Nimble Fingers Quilters has been a place for quilters to learn about the craft, share in a community, and use our skills to serve others.
 With more than 100 members, our guild meets regularly to hear speakers, work on service projects, participate in workshops, and attend retreats.
 Find out more about us, attend a meeting or sit-and-sew, or become a member.